Celeste Ng: Early life and education

 Celeste Ng was born in Pittsburgh, Pennsylvania.
 Her parents moved from Hong Kong in the late 1960s.
 Her father Dr. Daniel L. Ng (d.
 2004) was a physicist at NASA in the John H. Glenn Research Center (formerly known as the NASA Lewis Research Center).
 Her mother was a chemist who taught at Cleveland State University.

 When Ng was ten years old, she moved from Pittsburgh to Shaker Heights, Ohio with her parents and sister.
 She attended the schools in the Shaker Heights City School District, from Woodbury Elementary all the way up to Shaker Heights High School.
-At Shaker Heights High School, Ng was involved with the Student Group on Race Relations ("SGORR") for three years and was a co-editor of the school's literary magazine, Semanteme.
+In high school, Ng was involved with the Student Group on Race Relations (SGORR) for three years and was a co-editor of the literary magazine, Semanteme.
 She graduated from high school in 1998.

-After graduating from high school, Ng studied English at Harvard University.
-She then attended graduate school at University of Michigan, where she earned her Master of Fine Arts in writing, now the Helen Zell Writers’ Program.
-At the University of Michigan, Ng won the Hopwood Award for her short story "What Passes Over".
+In the fall of 1998, she entered Harvard University, where she studied English and American Literature and Language.
+She then attended graduate school at the University of Michigan (now the Helen Zell Writers' Program), where she earned her Master of Fine Arts in writing.
+Her short story "What Passes Over" won the university’s Hopwood Award.